-The Cochlear Nucleus 24 cochlear implant system is indicated for individuals with unilateral hearing loss who meet the following criteria:
+The CI624 cochlear implant with Slim 20 electrode is indicated for individuals with unilateral hearing loss who meet the following criteria:

-- Individuals 5 years or older who have one ear with a severe to profound sensorineural hearing loss and obtain limited benefit from an appropriately fitted unilateral hearing device and one ear with normal or near normal hearing. - In the ear to be implanted, a severe to profound sensorineural hearing loss defined as a PTA at 500 Hz, 1000 Hz, 2000 Hz and 4000 Hz of > 80 dB HL. - In the contralateral ear, normal or near normal hearing is defined as a PTA at 500 Hz, 1000 Hz, 2000 Hz and 4000 Hz 30 dB HL. - Limited benefit from an appropriately fit unilateral hearing device is defined as a score of less than or equal to 5% on a Consonant Nucleus Consonant (CNC) word test.
-For individuals between 5 years and 18 years of age, insufficient functional access to sound in the ear to be implanted must be determined by aided speech perception test scores of 5% or less on developmentally appropriate monosyllabic word lists when tested in the ear to be implanted alone. - It is recommended that prior to cochlear implantation, individuals with SSD have at least two (2) weeks to one (1) month experience wearing appropriately fit Contralateral Routing of Signal (CROS) hearing aid or another suitable hearing device.
+- Individuals 5 years or older who have one ear with a severe to profound sensorineural hearing loss and obtain limited benefit from an appropriately fitted unilateral hearing device and one ear with normal or near normal hearing. - In the ear to be implanted, a severe to profound sensorineural hearing loss defined as a PTA at 500 Hz, 1000 Hz, 2000 Hz and 4000 Hz of > 80 dB HL. - In the contralateral ear, normal or near normal hearing is defined as a PTA at 500 Hz, 1000 Hz, 2000 Hz and 4000 Hz $\leq$ 30 dB HI - Limited benefit from an appropriately fit unilateral hearing device is defined as a score of less than or equal to 5% on a Consonant Nucleus Consonant (CNC) word test.
+For individuals between 5 years and 18 years of age, insufficient functional access to sound in the ear to be implanted must be determined by aided speech perception test scores of 5% or less on developmentally appropriate monosyllabic word lists when tested in the ear to be implanted alone. - It is recommended that prior to cochlear implantation, individuals with SSD have at least two (2) weeks to one (1) month experience wearing an appropriately fitted Contralateral Routing of Signal (CROS) hearing aid or another suitable hearing device.